kamephis/pixi-sdk-example/README.md

 # Pixi SDK example project
-This example is a quick introduction in how to consume the Pixi SOAP API.
+This example is based on the official Pixi SDK.
+It is a quick introduction in how to consume the Pixi SOAP API with PHP.

 ## Directories
 `application` directory contains the SDK.